The Big Christmas Emailing Checklist

 Colors Psychology in Email Marketing

 Color psychology connects colors with emotions and behavior, analyzing the colors' role in your mood and how they affect your actions.
-When designing your email, it is important to adjust the colors based on your email goal.
+When designing your email, it is important to adjust the colors based on your email goal and support the email UX and graphics.
 The first impression is the most important.

 Now, you probably ask: What colors should I use?
 What colors to avoid?
 How many colors to include and how to combine them?
 Let's answer them together in this article.